-This engineering brief introduces the concept of a single-phase fault as applied to a three-phase system.
+This engineering brief introduces the single-phase fault as applied to a three-phase system.
 It emphasizes the potentially destructive impact on motors.
 It also extends the concept to include phase imbalance which is equally detrimental to the three-phase induction motor.
+It concludes with a recommendation to protect your expensive motor by incorporating a motor starter with a properly tuned thermal or solid-state overload relay.

 What is a 3-phase system?